 Skip to main content

-If you are comfortable and experienced with coding, you can choose to instead code it yourself through your preferred code editor.
+If you are comfortable and experienced with coding, you can code it yourself through your preferred code editor software.

-Ok, now let’s get to Illustrator and create an SVG file like a pro!
+Okay, let’s get to Illustrator and create SVG file like a pro!

 Step 1:

-If you are looking to create an SVG file and use it on your website, then open up any logo/illustration in an .ai or .eps file
+If you are looking to create SVG file and use it on your website, then open up any logo/illustration in a .ai or .eps file

 Keep in mind, just because you can do something on Illustrator or even Photoshop, doesn’t mean that the SVG file will also be able to do it.
 If you’re working with a wide variety of blend modes, gradients, or highly unusual fonts, it may not work in SVG.